marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

   present.
 This option must therefore be used on a program-wide basis and be manipulated with extreme care.

+  For languages other than Ada, the ``-ftrampolines`` and ``-fno-trampolines`` options currently have no effect, and trampolines are always generated on platforms that need them for nested functions.

 .. option:: -fvisibility=[default|internal|hidden|protected]

   Set the default ELF image symbol visibility to the specified option---all